 Jewish heritage tours

 Budapest has the largest Jewish community in Central Europe, with an active religious, artistic and historical Jewish heritage.
 Through centuries the Hungarian and Jewish history has been intertwined.
-Hungarian Jews played and are also playing today an important role in the country’s economical, cultural and political life.
+Hungarian Jews played and are still playing to this day an important role in the country’s economical, cultural and political life.

-Since 1995 we show to Budapest visitors the Hungarian and Jewish culture in our country.
+Since 1995 we show to Budapest's visitors the Hungarian and Jewish culture in our country.
 Our well trained guides have the necessary qualifications to help you understand the Jewish past and present in Budapest and in Hungary.
 Tours are organized in two languages (English and German).
-We try to keep the sightseeing tours with small groups of guests.
+We aim to keep the sightseeing tours with small groups of guests, so that you may experience the history you can see and touch at its best.

-To customize your needs we prepared two types of Jewish Heritage Tours:
+To fit your needs we prepared two types of Jewish Heritage Tours:

 - Essential tour -